Discovering Futures with Children

 “Fast, Forward, Future” (“Zick, Zack, Zukunft”) is Futurium’s YouTube series with and for children.
 Should children be given the right to vote?
 How might our cities become more climate-friendly?
 Will we soon be relaxing on Mars?
 Young reporters ask Futurium’s experts their own questions on future-related topics: from robots and space travel to environmental protection.
 Five episodes, five topics of the future.
 Have a look!

-Just like on a real farm, your hands are your best tools when it comes to growing your farming business in our brand-new agricultural game.
-But it’s harder than you might think.
-You’ll constantly face challenges that need to be solved.
-Work your way through the obstacles, show off your green thumb, and get your farm ready for the future.
-“Future Land” is rated for ages 0 and up.
+As is the case in a real field, your hands are the best tools if you want to take your farming skills into the future in our brand-new farming game.
+But it's more difficult than you might think.
+You are constantly confronted with challenges, for which solutions need to be found.
+Work your way through the challenges, demonstrate how green your fingers really are and make your farm fit for the future.
+"Future Land" is suitable for children from the age of 0.
 (Only in German)

 Database of Hopes